A Three Day Paris Itinerary For First-Time Visitors

 – Explore Le Marais (according to locals I’ve met one of the most beautiful neighborhoods of Paris)

 – Jewish Quartier (Rue Des Rosiers)

 – Place de la Bastille

-17:30 – … The Latin Quartier While touristic, the Latin Quartier has a terrific ambiance and without effort you can fill up your evening here.
+17:30 – … The Latin Quartier.
+While touristic, the Latin Quartier has a terrific ambiance.
+It’s the perfect place to spend your evening.
 With plenty of streets and a dozen of great restaurants you’ll be walking around for a while before making a decision of ‘where to eat?’.
-The Latin Quartier won’t disappoint you, and you’ll be sad at the moment you’ll have to leave for your hotel.
+The Latin Quartier won’t disappoint you, and you’ll be sad when you’ll have to return home.

 – The Passage des Panoramas